remirror/remirror/readme.md

 ## Contributing

-Please read [CONTRIBUTING.md](https://github.com/ifiokjr/remirror/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://github.com/ifiokjr/remirror/blob/master/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
+This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ifiokjr/remirror/tags).

-## Contributors

-- **Ifiok Jr.** - _Initial work_ - [ifiokjr](https://github.com/ifiokjr)

 ## License